Bad credit doesn’t have to leave you stranded. Subprime auto loans offer a way to get behind the wheel when traditional lenders slam the door shut.

 • Higher interest rates: Lenders assume you’re more likely to miss payments, so they charge more to protect themselves.

-• Lower loan limits: You might not be able to finance the full price of a car — expect to cover more upfront.
+• Lower loan limits: You might not be able to finance the full price of a car expect to cover more upfront.

 • Shorter loan terms: Some lenders shorten repayment periods to reduce their exposure to risk.

-Bottom line: Subprime auto loans make it possible to buy a car with bad credit — but they make you pay heavily for the privilege.
+Bottom line: Subprime auto loans make it possible to buy a car with bad credit but they make you pay heavily for the privilege.

-How Subprime Auto Loans Work
+How Subprime Auto Loans Really Work (and Why They Cost More)

-Subprime auto loans follow the same basic idea as any car loan: You borrow money from a lender, buy a car, and pay the loan back over time — with interest.
+Subprime auto loans follow the same basic idea as any car loan: You borrow money from a lender, buy a car, and pay the loan back over time with interest.

 But here’s where things shift.